MIT-LAE/TASOPT.jl/docs/src/sizing/sizing.md

     The weight and balance of the aircraft at start-of-cruise is adjusted using [`balance()`](@ref TASOPT.balance).
 This can move the wing, resize the horizontal tail, or change the tail trim to achieve a desired metric for longitudinal stability (e.g., a set static margin).

-    The total drag at start-of-cruise, which is the engine design point, is calculated using [`cdsum!()`](@ref aerodynamics.cdsum!).
+    The total drag at start-of-cruise, which is the engine design point, is calculated using [`aircraft_drag!()`](@ref aerodynamics.aircraft_drag!).
 This function calls a combination of models for the drag of aerodynamic surfaces, engine nacelle, and induced drag at the Trefftz plane.

     The engines are sized at the start-of-cruise to produce a total thrust force equal to the aircraft drag, as computed by `aircraft.engine.enginecalc!()`, a *specifiable* function in the `engine` object.
 This field stores a user defined function for the engine performance.
 Although the user is free to use alternative models by modifying the `engine` object, TASOPT currently includes a two-spool turbofan engine model.
 The turbofan engine functions are called via a wrapper, [`tfwrap!()`](@ref TASOPT.tfwrap!), which in turns calls the engine calculation function [`tfcalc!()`](@ref engine.tfcalc!).